Paul Freud

 Paul Freud (born 7 April 1959) is a British painter.

 Early life and family

 Paul Freud, the first son of Lucian Freud and Katherine Margaret McAdam, and great-grandson of Sigmund Freud, was born in London on 7 April 1959 at St Mary's Hospital, Paddington, London, and his family resided at Stafford House, Maida Avenue.
-Paul Freud has four children, Nathan McAdam Freud, born 6 April 1990, Eva Sophie Ann McAdam Freud born 11 January 1994, KayD McAdam Freud born 27 July 1998 and Freja Norah McAdam Freud, born 27 November 2007.
+Freud has four children.

 Education

 Paul Freud attended Woolverstone Hall School, an ILEA boarding school in Suffolk (now Ipswich Girls School) from 1970, before leaving to take A levels in Sociology, Psychology and Art elsewhere.
 He later joined an Art Foundation course at Camberwell College of Arts, followed by a BA (Hons) in Fine Art at Goldsmiths University, London, graduating in 1995.